 This frees you from manually configuring that information on the device, and shields you from needing to reconfigure the device when any of that information changes.
 A variety of services OIT provides require your client to support DHCP.

-For devices attached to the network via Ethernet wiring we usually recommend using DHCP if the device supports it, particularly for workstations running recent versions of Mac OS X and Windows operating systems.
+For devices attached to the network via OIT Ethernet Service, we usually recommend using OIT DHCP Service if the device supports it, particularly for workstations running recent versions of Apple OS X and Windows operating systems.
 (Older devices and some other operating systems may not support DHCP, but instead may support an older less-capable protocol called "BootP"; see BootP Service below.)

 Clients attached via OIT Ethernet Service outside their home networks must use DHCP to obtain OIT Mobile IP Service.
 If the client does not have a properly-functioning DHCP client, it will not be able to use OIT Mobile IP Service.

-Nearly all of OIT Wireless Service (those locations using wireless network name puwireless) relies upon a specialized DHCP service provided by OIT, not on the "OIT DHCP and BootP Services" described in this document.
-Documentation describing the behavior of that specialized DHCP service is not presently available.
+All wireless services provided by OIT rely upon specialized DHCP services provided by OIT, not on the "OIT DHCP and BootP Services" described in this document.
+Documentation describing the behavior of those specialized DHCP services is not presently available.

-A device must use DHCP to be able to use Temporary Unregistered Dormnet (TUD) IP Address Service or Visitor IP (VIP) Service.
-These services are not available for clients that do not have a properly-functioning DHCP client.
+A device must use OIT DHCP Service to be able to use Visitor IP (VIP) Service.
+This service is unavailable to clients that do not have a properly-functioning DHCP client.

-To use OIT's DHCP service, your computer must meet the following requirements:
+To use OIT DHCP Service, your device must meet the following requirements:

 Devices attached to Ethernet that is bridged to OIT Ethernet Service via a private Ethernet repeater, bridge, or switch also can use OIT's DHCP service.

-Normal OIT DHCP Service is also not available on the following OIT subnets: vapornet100. visitornet101.
-On those networks, OIT operates a specialized DHCP service.
-The behavior of that specialized DHCP service is not described by this document.
+OIT DHCP Service is also not available on the following OIT networks: vapornet100, visitornet101, and wingnet.
+On those networks, OIT operates specialized DHCP services (not OIT DHCP Service).
+The behavior of those specialized DHCP services is not described by this document.
+Detailed documentation of the specialized DHCP services provided by OIT on those networks is not presently available.

 If your device is attached to private (e.g. departmental) Ethernet or Wireless service, check with the person responsible for supporting the private Ethernet or Wireless service to learn if you may use OIT DHCP Service.
 If your device is attached to the campus network behind a NAT, it cannot use OIT DHCP Service.